nabil-alsayed/Deebate/README.md

 * Login/Sign-up Page:
 Provides a form for users to log into the system or create a new account.
 Users can enter their credentials to access debates or sign up if they are new.

+### Proposal for a higher grade

+The JudgeAPI is an advanced feature that leverages OpenAI's GPT models to automatically analyze debate arguments, factoring in user votes and likes, to determine the winner.
+This feature enhances our core platform by providing AI-driven, objective decisions on which side presents the stronger case, ensuring a fair and unbiased outcome at the conclusion of each debate.
+This feature not only increases the platform's capabilities but also aligns with our goal of promoting structured and fair debates, making the experience more interactive and engaging for users.
+By automating the decision-making process, we ensure a fair and dynamic conclusion to each debate, while keeping users more involved throughout.

 ### Entity-Relationship (ER) Diagram